 35 Oleta Singleton - Five Turkeys

-My advice: listen to the story twice.
-Once for the story and the second time for her use of old-time words and expressions.
+My advice: listen to the story twice—once for the story and the second time for her use of old-time words and expressions.

 36 John Wheeler - Lunch in a Pickup Truck

 This story is told by John Wheeler who I met when he attended a presentation I gave at the Virginia Festival of the Book in 2001.
 Some of John’s family hails from the same rural community as the writer Earl Hamner, Jr, who became famous for his book and subsequent television series about a family of mountain farmers named the Waltons.
-In fact, it was John’s grandfather who served as a sheriff and judge in the community and was the inspiration for the fictional sheriff in the Walton family stories.
+In fact, it was John’s grandfather who served as a sheriff and judge in the community who provided the inspiration for the fictional sheriff in the Walton family stories.

 Zoom, Facetime, Skype, Houseparty, Google Hangouts, WhatsApp—even though many of us are confined to our homes, there are many ways to stay in touch with friends, family, and business colleagues while also finding out what’s going on in the world.
-Let’s look back now to when these electronic marvels were first becoming part of our lives with two stories:
+Let’s look back now to when these electronic marvels were first becoming part of our daily lives with these two stories:

 The second story I recorded when I stopped by the senior center in Portage, Michigan.
 I was wondering if someone might have a good family story to share and was introduced to Agnes Holt who was celebrating her 100th birthday.